nhiendohao/appium-devices-farm/README.md

       * If that device is busy -> Change to next matched devices and repeat loop
   * Once test run complete -> Driver.quit -> Wait for Appium server available with post steps clean up
   * Screenshots and recorded video is stored at http://127.0.0.1:4723/dashboard/ by session iD
   * **Advance setup**:
     * **Appium hub** : Hub is a server that accepts access requests from the WebDriver client, routing the W3C test commands to the remote drives on nodes.
 It takes instructions from the client and executes them remotely on the various nodes in parallel
     * **Appium node server**: Node is a remote machine that consists of devices and appium server running with device-farm active.
 It receives requests from the hub in the form of W3C test commands and executes them using WebDriver
 ![](docs/assets/Hub_setup.png)

-### Parallelism on Junit5
+### Parallelism on Junit5 <a name="Parallelism"></a>

 - Requirement: Create `junit-platform.properties` file in `src/test/resources`
 - Run test one by one